Fire

 Description

-Fire is one of several premade particle-emitting classes.
-Like other particle emitting objects, a Fire emits particles when parented to a BasePart an Attachment and while Enabled.
-This object is useful to create a quick visual effect in a pinch; for more detailed work it is preferable to use a ParticleEmitter instead.
+Fire is one of several preconfigured particle-emitting classes, alongside Smoke, Sparkles, and others.
+Like the others, it emits particles when parented to a BasePart or an Attachment while Enabled.
+This object is useful to create a quick visual effect for fire, but for more detailed work it's recommended that you use a ParticleEmitter instead.

 History 33